 498 Plan for each priority toxic substance,

-562 (C) The department shall have all of the powers and authorities
+562 (C) The department shall have all of the powers and authoritiesall backed up with penalties:

 563 necessary to prohibit or limit the use, sale or distribution of a